Randheerrrk/Randheerrrk/README.md

 <p align="left"> Hey there, myself Randheer Ramesh, Im a computer science and engineering student from the beautiful place called Kerala.
 First things first I love coding.
-Coding is something that </p>
+And  I believe that AI will help humanity in future issues like Zombie apocalypse and Alien invasion🦾</p>

 ### Languages and Tools: